about

 Creative Edinburgh | Leadership Award

-King Hamad and Kingdom of Bahrain | Youth Empowerment for SDGS Award
+King Hamad and Kingdom of Bahrain | Youth Empowerment for SDGs Award

 MAXQDA | #ResearchforChange | Grant Winner